 The treaty provides libraries with an opportunity to boost services to people with print disabilities.
 Libraries in every country have a long history serving people with print disabilities, and are one of the primary sources of accessible reading material.
 And under the treaty, blind people's organizations, libraries and other such entities can engage in cross-border sharing of accessible format materials.

 EIFL's support for the Marrakesh Treaty

 To address the barriers created by copyright law, and to alleviate the acute shortage of books for millions of blind and visually impaired people in developing countries, EIFL actively supported negotiations over five years at WIPO in Geneva, and participated in the Diplomatic Conference in Marrakesh that adopted the Marrakesh Treaty in 2013.
 Since then, EIFL has been working hard to encourage its ratification and implementation in partner countries, raising awareness among librarians and policy-makers, supporting advocacy campaigns, organizing seminars, responding to government consultations, developing multi-lingual guides, and providing technical assistance.

-EIFL advocacy has contributed to 16 countries joining the Marrakesh Treaty, and it continues to engage with partner countries to encourage ratification or implementation of the treaty into national law.
-With major content-producing countries set to come on stream in 2019, EIFL is redoubling its efforts to ensure that people in developing countries, where the majority of blind and visually impaired people live, can benefit.
+EIFL advocacy has contributed to 19 countries joining the Marrakesh Treaty, and it continues to engage with partner countries to encourage ratification and implementation of the treaty into national law.
+With major content-producing countries now on board, EIFL is re-doubling its efforts to ensure that people in developing countries, where the majority of blind and visually impaired people live, can benefit.